By accepting you will be accessing a service provided by a third-party external to https://www.nicholasjennings.com/

 Just over two weeks later, Pickett performed for the first time in Canada, appearing at Club 888 in Toronto’s Masonic Temple, at the corner of Yonge and Davenport.
 Club 888 was the forerunner of the Rock Pile, the city’s storied psychedelic ballroom where Led Zeppelin, Frank Zappa and others performed.
 Club 888, run by Norm Muir, who’d been holding dances across Toronto under the title “Norm’s Rock, had begun featuring Toronto r&b bands as well as local rock and pop acts.
 But landing “Wicked Wilson” was a major coup and the advertisement that ran in the Toronto Telegram plugging his May 25th appearance, screamed “The One & Only – The Greatest – R & B Artist.”

-So was Hendrix with Pickett at Club 888?
+So was Jimmy James, later to be known as Jimi Hendrix, with Pickett at Club 888?
 It would be logical to assume that he was, since he’d backed the r&b star in New York such a short time earlier.
 But memories today are fuzzy.
 Toronto’s Rogues and Roy Kenner & the Associates were also on the bill for that sold-out show.
 And neither the Rogues’ George Olliver nor Kenner can remember seeing a guitarist in Pickett’s band playing a left-handed Fender Jazzmaster.
 In fairness, as singers themselves, it’s likely they were more focused on Pickett than his sidemen.

 However guitarist Mike McKenna, then a member of Luke & the Apostles who was in the audience that night, has a completely different perspective.
 “I was amazed at the guitar player who played a right-handed guitar as a lefty and upside down,” says McKenna.
 “Was it Jimi?
 I now believe it was.
 As a young guitarist myself, I was amazed at how good he was and playing that way.”